-The Department Chair, although rarely a member of the committee, provides an important role in helping the committee chair and members understand the needs of the program.
+The Department Chair, although rarely a member of the committee, provides an important role in helping the Search Committee Chair and members understand the needs of the program.
 The Department Chair is the primary support for questions of clarification on communication or qualifications.

-Finally, the Department Chair will have the opportunity to discuss with the Dean candidates at any point in the process that appear well-qualified or for whom s/he has significant concerns.
+Finally, the Department Chair will have the opportunity to discuss candidates with the Dean at any point in the process that appear well-qualified or for whom s/he has significant concerns.